IAmContent/public/public-java/devices/iamcontent-pololu-servo-controllers/src/site/md/com.iamcontent.device.controller.pololu.maestro.usb.md

 _UsbPololuMaestroServoCards_ provides factory methods for creating the correct concrete implementation for a given _UsbDevice_ (or, alternatively, for the first Pololu Maestro _UsbDevice_ that is found).

+Examine [SimpleUsbPololuMaestroServoCardIT.java](../../test/java/com/iamcontent/device/controller/pololu/maestro/usb/SimpleUsbPololuMaestroServoCardIT.java) for a simple example of how to use this package.

 ---

 This software comes with ABSOLUTELY NO WARRANTY.
 This is free software, and you are welcome to redistribute it